-This document is an abridged version of the file titled "CY 2020 MMC Risk Corridor Capitation Rate Amendment".
-Please refer to the certification report for a complete version of the amendment to the calendar year 2020 Medicaid Managed Care capitation rate development documentation.
+This document is an abridged version of the file titled "January 2022 MMC Capitation Rate Amendment" dated November 24, 2021.
+Please refer to the certification report for a complete version of the January 2022 Medicaid Managed Care capitation rate amendment documentation.